 Information on federal and state regulations that set VOC standards for consumer products.

 Summary of state requirements for reporting spills of oil or hazardous substances including reporting quantity and contact information.

 State variations in haz waste regulations under RCRA for key areas including haz waste characteristics, generator categories, and universal waste.

-Overview of states listing aerosol cans as universal waste and the effective date.
+Matrix tracking the implementation of states listing aerosol cans as universal waste and the effective date.